 Douglas Beals was born in Iowa City, Iowa.
 He was raised in Marshalltown and graduated from Marshalltown Senior High in 1980.
 He attended Buena Vista College in Storm Lake where he graduated in 1984.
 He then attended Creighton University School of Law in Omaha from 1984 until 1987 when he graduated.
 He began working as an associate for Welp, Harrison, Brennecke & Moore in 1987.

-The next attorney to join the firm was Michael R. Horn.
-Mike was born in Monterey Park, California.
+Michael R. Horn was born in Monterey Park, California.
 He graduated from TriCounty High School of Thornburg in 1984.
 He received a B.A. degree in political science and economics from the University of Iowa in 1989.
 He graduated from Drake University Law School in 1992 and joined the firm of Welp, Harrison, Brennecke & Moore in July 1992.
 While a student at the University of Iowa in the 1980s, Mike was one of the managers of the football team under the legendary coach Hayden Fry from 1984 to 1988.
 Mike was President of the Marshalltown Jaycees in 1994.
 In 1997, Mike was elected President of the Iowa Jaycees.
 He also served as legal counsel for the U.S. Jaycees.
 In addition, he was International Vice President of the U.S. Jaycees and was assigned to five countries in Europe.

-The next attorney to join the firm was Norma J. Meade.
-She was born in St. Nazaire, France and was raised in Elberon, Tama County, Iowa.
+Norma J. Meade was born in St. Nazaire, France and was raised in Elberon, Tama County, Iowa.
 She graduated in 1985 from Benton Community Schools.
 She went to basic training and advanced individual training after joining the Iowa National Guard just after high school.
 In 1987, she graduated from Marshalltown Community College with a certificate in surgical technology.
 She worked as a surgical technician at various hospitals in Des Moines and in Ames while she furthered her education.
 She attended Des Moines Area Community College in Ankeny, Drake University and Iowa State University.
-She graduated from Iowa State University with a bachelor’s degree in Economics in 1993 from Drake University Law School in 1997.
+She graduated from Iowa State University with a bachelor’s degree in Economics in 1993 and from Drake University Law School in 1997.
 Upon passing the bar exam, she worked as an Assistant Wapello County Attorney for one year before joining the firm in 1998.

-The next attorney to join the firm was Sean Heitmann.
-He was born in Marengo, Iowa and graduated from HLV High School in Victor, Iowa in 1997.
+Sean Heitmann was born in Marengo, Iowa and graduated from HLV High School in Victor, Iowa in 1997.
 He graduated from Waldorf College with a B.A. degree in 2000 and from the College of Law at the University of Iowa in 2003.
+He joined the law firm in 2003.

-Brandon Buck is the most recent addition to the law firm, having joined it in 2015.
+Brandon Buck joined the law firm in 2015.
 Brandon completed his undergraduate work at Iowa State University in 2012 earning a B.A. in history.
 Brandon completed law school at Drake University in 2015.
 Brandon grew up in Rhodes, Iowa.

 From 1885 when B.F.
 Cummings opened his law office until 2007, the law firm had practiced only in Marshalltown.
 In 2007, an opportunity developed in Montezuma, the county seat of Poweshiek County, for the firm to expand geographically.
 Harvey Horn was a CPA and had an office in Montezuma for over 20 years.
 He had an extensive income tax practice.
 In 2007, when Harvey decided to retire, the law office decided to expand.
 The law office assumed Harvey’s income tax work and also opened a law office.